2019 Pateros local elections

 Local elections in Pateros were held on May 13, 2019 within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, district representative, and councilors, six in each of the municipality's two districts.

 Background

 Mayor Miguel "Ike" Ponce III ran for re-election.
 His opponent was former Vice Mayor Willie Buenaventura, who happened to be his opponent last election.

 Vice Mayor Gerald German ran for re-election for a third term.
 His opponent was Engr.
 Carlo Santos.

-Taguig-Pateros Rep. Arnel Cerafica was term-limited, and chose to ran for mayor of Taguig.
+Taguig-Pateros Rep. Arnel Cerafica was term-limited, and chose to run for mayor of Taguig.
 His party chose Allan Cerafica, his brother.
 Cerafica was challenged by former Senator Alan Peter Cayetano, Gloria Cabrera, and Zaman Rajahmuda.

 Results

 For Mayor

 Mayor Miguel "Ike" Ponce III defeated his opponent, former Vice Mayor Willie Buenaventura for the second time.